Ronald L. Schwary: Personal life

-Schwary was in The Dalles, Oregon, the son of Mitchell Schwary (1903- 1986) who was a real estate broker and Lorraine Ablan.
+Schwary was born in The Dalles, Oregon, the son of Mitchell Schwary (1903- 1986) who was a real estate broker and Lorraine Ablan.
 Schwary was of Lebanese descent and both his paternal and maternal grandparents were born in Lebanon.
 He attended the University of Oregon but transferred to the University of Southern California where he graduated in 1967.
 At USC, Schwary became friends with actor John Wayne who was a USC alumni who got him a job as a stand-in for Dustin Hoffman in The Graduate.
 Schwary worked as an assistant director in the 1970s and later as a production manager.

 He was married to Emmy-nominated hairstylist Susan Carol Schwary from 1971 to 1994.
 Both of their sons, Brian and Neil Schwary, work in the film industry.
 Schwary was married to Karen Feldman from 2009 to 2014.

-Schwary died on July 2, 2020 from a rare neurological disease.
+Schwary died on July 2, 2020, from a rare neurological disease.